Commissaire de police: Overview

 Every commune with a population of more than 30,000-50,000 has a commissaire in charge of its detachment of the National Police, and larger communes have more than one (the Prefecture of Police of Paris has well over one hundred).
 A commissaire has both an administrative role and an investigative role.
 In most circumstances, a commissaire is responsible for leading a police station.

 Most officers join directly at the rank of commissaire.
 All are university graduates, usually in law, and have completed a further training course.
 It is also possible for junior officers to be promoted to the rank (something which was virtually impossible until relatively recently).
 A commissaire may be promoted to commissaire divisionnaire (a rank which existed in the Paris Police and the Mobile Brigades from the early 20th century), and thence to the higher ranks of the service.

 The police station which serves as an ordinary commissaire's headquarters and the area for which they are responsible is a commissariat, a term which can also refer to the body of commissaires as a whole.

 Subdivisions of the status

 There are 8 ranks of officer who are commissaires.
-The first four are ranks to which one is promoted, whilst the latter four are nominations by the government, including the Director General of Police although he is usually selected from the Corps de Préfets.
+The first four are ranks to which one is promoted, whilst the latter four are appointments made by the government, including the Director General of Police although he is usually selected from the Corps de Préfets.
 In Paris, a slightly different higher rank structure applies, based on the civilian administrative system and not the armed-forces derived Police system.